Hell Gate Bridge: Influence and media

 Railway Age wrote in 1955 that the Hell Gate Bridge had signified "the advent of steel arch construction" for railroad bridges.
 Its design influenced the designs of others around the world.
 The Sydney Harbour Bridge in Sydney, Australia, was heavily influenced by the Hell Gate Bridge.
 The engineer in charge of the Sydney Harbour Bridge, John Bradfield, had surveyed the Hell Gate Bridge while trying to come up with designs for the Sydney crossing.
-The design of the Tyne Bridge in Newcastle upon Tyne, England, was derived from the Sydney Harbour Bridge and, by extension, the Hell Gate Bridge.
+The design of the Tyne Bridge in Newcastle upon Tyne, England, was also derived from the Hell Gate Bridge.
 The McKees Rocks Bridge near Pittsburgh, Pennsylvania, was also modeled on the Hell Gate Bridge.

 When the bridge was completed, the architect Hugh Ferriss drew a cover for the Queens Chamber of Commerce's monthly magazine Queensborough, which depicted the main span.
 The main span was depicted in movies such as the 1973 film Serpico and the 1991 film Queens Logic, as well as TV shows such as Orange Is the New Black.
 The bridge's name inspired the name of the 2000 film Under Hellgate Bridge by Michael Sergio.
 In addition, the bridge has inspired works of art such as Hell Gate, a 28 ft model of the main span by the artist Chris Burden.
 The New York Botanical Garden's annual Christmas train show also includes a replica of the Hell Gate Bridge.
 The cooperatively-owned local news site Hell Gate NYC takes its name and visual identity from the bridge.